 The complaint need not be in writing and may be presented by any reasonable means, for example letter, telephone, email or in person.
 Please ensure you give us full particulars of your complaint.

-If a complainant is not satisfied with the response to their complaint, they may contact the Credit and Investments Ombudsman (of which we and BLSSA Pty Ltd are members) on:
+If you are not satisfied with the response to your complaint, you may contact the Australian Financial Complaints Authority (AFCA) (of which we and BLSSA Pty Ltd are members) on: